 Co-Founder & Director

 Entrepreneurship for David Hwan is a subject that begins at home.
-With a great-grandfather, grandfather, and father having run successful ventures, the Philosophy and Tax Economics student from the University of Amsterdam saw setting up Refugees Forward with Diederick van der Wijk as a natural challenge.
+With a great-grandfather, grandfather, and father having run successful ventures, the Philosophy and Tax Economics student from the University of Amsterdam saw setting up Refugees Forward with Diederick van der Wijk as a complementary challenge during the final phase of his studies.
 David looks beyond political labels and sees the newcomers in the Refugees Forward program as entrepreneurs alone.
 Perhaps their influences helped David take inspiration from a much-quoted African proverb that stresses the need of combining forces to take a vision as far as can be.
 In his work at Refugees Forward, he hopes to bring different strengths together to make a lasting positive impact on the larger society.
-Before he launched Refugees Forward, David worked at PricewaterhouseCoopers in Amsterdam at the M&A Department.
+Before he launched Refugees Forward, David worked as a teacher at the University of Amsterdam at the Economics and Business Department, at a legal startup and did and internship at PricewaterhouseCoopers in Amsterdam at the M&A Department.
 David also spent seven months in Indonesia working as an English teacher at an orphanage.

 Lately, David has been adding Arabic to his repertoire of languages that includes Dutch, English, (street) Indonesian, and smatterings of German.
 He is also preparing to take part in the half-Ironman contest while continuing to be a compulsively competitive amateur pool player.